Sunil Kumar Mahato: Early life

-Mahato was from a Kudmi family.
-In 2003 he was part of a delegation that met with the Governor of Jharkhand asking for recognition as a scheduled tribe.
+Mahato came from a Kudmi family.
+In 2003, he was part of a delegation that met with the Governor of Jharkhand to request recognition as a scheduled tribe.

 Political career

 Mahato was General Secretary of the Jharkhand Mukti Morcha party.
 He was elected to Lok Sabha in the 2004 general election; Abha Mahato of the BJP came in second.

+Death

-On 4 March 2007 he was shot dead by Communist rebels near Ghatsila in East Singhbhum district while he was attending a local football match organised to mark the Hindu festival of Holi.
-The attackers also killed the Ghatsila block secretary of JMM, Prabhakar Mahato, and two or four of Sunil Mahato's bodyguards.
+On 4 March 2007, Mahato was shot dead by Communist rebels near Ghatshila in East Singhbhum district while he was attending a local football match organised to mark the Hindu festival of Holi.
+The attackers also killed the Ghatshila block secretary of JMM, Prabhakar Mahato, and two or four of Sunil Mahato's bodyguards.
 There were reported to be approximately 30 attackers, including three women.